charliecalvert/CloudNotes/Assignments/Docker/DockerFile.md

 Give me the command to get your image:

-    docker pull lastname/make-html
+    docker pull lastname/micros-qux

 Give me at least one screenshot of you processing a docker file.
-Put your copies of the three Dockerfiles in a folder of your repository.
-Just copy your **Docker** folder recursively (cp -r) into your repository.
-So I will be looking for a folder called Docker in your repository.
-But go ahead and give me:
+Be sure your copy of the **Dockerfile** and associated scripts are in a **week02-micros** folder of your repository if they are not there already.
+(If you need to copy this from elsewhere, copy the **Docker** folder recursively (cp -r) into your repository.)
+Please give me:

 - repo url (This is your **isit320-lastname-2017** repo.)
 - Directory name